florianheinemann/express-sslify/README.md

 `app.use(enforce.HTTPS({ trustProtoHeader: true }))`

-Please do *not* set this flag if you are not behind a proxy that is setting this flag as such flags can be easily spoofed in a direct client/server connection.
+Please do *not* set this flag if you are not behind a proxy that is setting this flag.
+HTTP headers can be easily spoofed outside of environments that are actively setting/removing the header.

 ### Azure support